nashebismaily/deep-learning-live-feed-object-detection/README.md

     deep-learning-live-feed-object-detection/model/config/objects.names
     ```

+6. Split the data into test and training sets.

+    * train.txt will contains abosolut path to images for training
-6. Create a train.txt and test.txt file which contains abosolute path to images
+    * test.txt will contains abosolut path to images for testing
+    * label files need to be in the same directory as images

     ```
     deep-learning-live-feed-object-detection/model/config/test.txt
     deep-learning-live-feed-object-detection/model/config/train.txt